.01 PUBLIC NUISANCES PROHIBITED.

 .05 PARKING MOTOR HOMES, TRAILERS, BOATS.

-(c) Guests of any owner or occupant of any dwelling in the City may park a motor home in the rear yard of such dwelling for not more than 15 days, provided the motor home is used for sleeping purposes only during such period.
+- Guests: Guests of titleholder of a property in the City may park a motor home or camper vehicle on said property within the requirements of this section for not more than fifteen (15) days, provided the motor home or camper vehicle is only to be used for sleeping purposes during such period.
+The City reserves the right to waive guest parking requirements temporarily for special events.
+(2022-8)

 .06 NOXIOUS PLANTS AND WEEDS.